UK-Catalysis-Hub/ukcathubapp/README.md

 Additional the collaboration in the Phycal Sciences Data Infrastructure (PSDI project)
 has also provided funding through EPSRC grants: EP/X032701/1, EP/X032663/1, and EP/W032252/1

-The app is currently being rewriten to facilitate its use as a community portal for PSDI [<img "https://github.com/UK-Catalysis-Hub/ukcathubapp/blob/rewrite/public/cdi_logos.png">](https://resources.psdi.ac.uk/tool/fa4cf273-773f-48b3-aace-7aebdbc27306)
+The app is currently being rewriten to facilitate its use as a community portal for PSDI.

+[<img "https://github.com/UK-Catalysis-Hub/ukcathubapp/blob/rewrite/public/cdi_logos.png">](https://resources.psdi.ac.uk/tool/fa4cf273-773f-48b3-aace-7aebdbc27306)

 ## Development